scalableinternetservices/ucsb_website/_slide_src/04_tdd_ci_pairing_servers.md

 you can claim you worked on that component in an interview, and as a result should be able to sufficiently explain what was done.

-On the other hand, it is possible for there to be bad pairings amongst your group.
+On the other hand, it is possible for there to be bad pairings among your group.
 If you don't feel it is working out, then simply don't do it.

 ---